The sea changes like a model’s face.

 Palm trees move in the wind like a sea of jungle ants scavenging on the jungle floor.
 Leaves in the canopy move all directions and it is difficult to see what direction the wind comes until you look at the slant of the trunks.

-It is no lucky accident Mayan royalty built their retreat here but they had no idea it would become a tourist zone for foreigners looking for paradise outside their urban cities.
+It is no lucky accident Mayan royalty built their retreat here but they had no idea it would become a tourist zone for foreigners looking for paradise outside their own urban jungles.